 It often means that parents are a long way from home and face many months travelling to and from hospital.

-One of the room is for on-call staff to stay in and there is a communal kitchen and living area with an outside courtyard space.
+The flat will also provided a room for on-call staff to stay in, with a communal kitchen and living area as well as an outside courtyard space.

 There is a requirement for North Bristol NHS Trust to provide accommodation for parents of babies who are being treated in NICU long term and who live outside of the Bristol area.

 Heidi and Elliott Brand’s son Ethan was born in December 2017 at 25 weeks weighing 790 grams after Heidi suffered with severe pre-eclampsia during her pregnancy.